Driving Danger: When to take away your parents keys

 Whether your loved one should still be driving a car should be based on their physical and mental condition, not only on their age.
 Many people in good health can drive in their old age, but there are signs to look for and reasons why driving may not be safe.
 Understand that the subject of driving can be met with resistance.
 Your loved one may feel like they are losing their independence.
 You should be prepared before you enter into this discussion.

-First, how can you determine whether your loved one should no longer be driving?
+How to determine if your loved one should no longer be driving?

 Declined vision.
 Cataracts, glaucoma, poor depth perception, deteriorated night vision, narrowed peripheral vision, and blurred vision are all very common in the elderly and have dangerous consequences for their ability to safely operate a car.
 Make sure your loved one has a regularly schedule eye appointment to keep on top of any possible issues.